progmatix21/Briefly/README.md

 **Briefly** is an experimental extractive text summarizer exploiting the principles of topic modelling.

+It has:

-It has a command line interface, a convenient web interface and a REST interface.
+- a command line interface
+- a convenient web interface
+- a REST interface, and
+- a client side library `talk_briefly` for the REST interface

 Being an extractive summarizer, it captures the semantically important sentences as determined by the modelling algorithm.
-There can be discontinuities in the flow of the summary with some contextually important sentences being dropped.
+It is relatively 'safe' because it does not generate sentences on its own.

 # Brief user guide